-People often do not realize that many local organizations have boards who meet regularly to help with organizational issues or keep track of the finance and operational goals.
-Nearly all non profits have boards.
+People often do not realize that many local organizations have boards that meet regularly to help with organizational issues or keep track of the finance and operational goals.
+Nearly all nonprofits have boards.
 Schools all have boards.
 Communities have boards or councils.
 Mental health organizations have boards.
 Large corporations have boards, but you might be surprised to find out that smaller companies and even startups have boards.

 Qualifications are going to vary greatly based on the board and what the leader and the current board members are looking for, but you might be surprised to find you are just what they are looking for.
 For example, a mental health board is not going to be made up of all psychologists usually.
 Instead, they will often be made up of people in the community who care about mental health.
 They will bring their varied talents to the table to help look at things from different perspectives.

 Boards typically meet once a month but it could be more or less.
 Some are paid positions, and many are voluntary.
 Some voluntary positions do pay a small stipend to cover expenses.
 At a minimum, they typically feed you at the meeting and it offers a chance to give back to the community and learn about a topic in more detail.
 It also improves your skills and knowledge in the area.

 Typically a board is either an elected position in the broad sense, such as needing to be on a ballot and get elected.
 Think city councils and public school boards.
 Other positions are typically by vote of existing board members.
 One person might bring you in and if you and the board agree it is a good fit they vote and make you a member.

 Board sizes can be from a small group of 5 or 6 up to a large group of 30 or more.
 The larger the group the longer the meetings may go if everyone likes to talk and ask questions.

 So how do you get on a board?